gotgit/gotgit/en.rst

 3.2.2        Install Xcode.
 [29]
 -------------------------------------------------------

-Download Xcode is not needed, for there is a copy in Mac OS X installer DVD.
+Download Xcode is not rquired, as there was a copy in Mac OS X installer DVD already.

   .. figure:: images/en/fig-03-03-xcode-install.png
      :scale: 65